SMOLKEYS/yellow-java/README.md

 ---

-This repo is no longer being maintained, the mod itself has been merged to my [main project](https://github.com/TeamNeiaron/Ion).
+Repo unarchived, why?

+Well, the Kotlin port is NOT cooperating at all, despite all efforts to fix it.
+(To be specific, the weapon mirror system, which is a core component.)

 ---

 # Yellow (Java)

-A random piece of chaos i made.
-My second java mod aside Ion, my currently postponed mod.
-(It's not easy to maintain 2 java mods.)
+A random piece of chaos I made.
+My second java mod aside Ion (prior to the kotlin port of it), my main project.

 There's also the unmaintained [JS version](https://github.com/SMOLKEYS/yellow) if you need it for some reason.
 (Don't use it, it contains the old bullethell configurations which are pieces of absolute batshit.)